-Relevant Extract from: Statutory Guidance on O&S (ID 1-53) Chief Executive's Assurance Review (ID 54-58) DLUHC Assurance Review (ID 59 - 64) ID Action for BCP Council with updates (Latest updates December 2023 in blue text) RAG and timescales Code DESITO ASSULATICE REVIEW (ID 33 - 04) 16c Establish calendar of meeting dates for O&S chairs to include- monitoring the independence of O&S Calendar of meetings planned for 2024 Complete CM1 Resourcing scrutiny The resource an authority allocates to the scrutiny function plays a pivotal role in determining how successful that function is and therefore the value it can add to the work of the authority.
-Ultimately it is up to each authority to decide on the resource it provides, but every authority should recognise that creating and sustaining an effective scrutiny function requires them to allocate resources to it.
-When deciding on the level of resource to allocate to the scrutiny function, the factors an authority should consider include: • Scrutiny's legal powers and responsibilities; • The particular role and remit scrutiny will play in the authority; • The training requirements of scrutiny members and support officers, particularly the support needed to ask effective questions of the executive and other key partners, and make effective recommendations; • The need for ad hoc external support where expertise does not exist in the council; • Effectively-resourced scrutiny has been shown to add value to the work of authorities, improving their ability to meet the needs of local people; and • Effectively-resourced scrutiny can help policy formulation and so minimise the need for call-in of executive decisions 17 Consideration be given to the level of officer resource available to support scrutiny and that this is appropriate to ensure effective outputs that add value to the organisation - discussion with O&S chairs group, with views to be passed to Corporate Management Team.
+ID Action for BCP Council with updates RAG and timescales Code (Latest updates December 2023 in blue text) 16c Establish calendar of meeting dates for O&S chairs to include- monitoring the independence of O&S Calendar of meetings planned for 2024 Complete CM1 17 Consideration be given to the level of officer resource available to support scrutiny and that this is appropriate to ensure effective outputs that add value to the organisation - discussion with O&S chairs group, with views to be passed to Corporate Management Team.
 Resources to support O&S are stretched.
 The Democratic Services team provides direct officer support to the O&S function.
 There has been no increase in officer resource to support the increase in O&S meeting numbers agreed by Council in September 2023.
 The Democratic Services structure was designed to support the service approved by the Shadow Authority which anticipated 22 O&S meetings per year with a larger Democratic Services team to support this.
 Since the establishment of BCP Council, the officer support available to O&S has not been adequate for the level of O&S meetings held by the council, which, through many changes to the O&S committee structure, have predominantly been above the level anticipated by the Shadow Authority.
 In 2021 the service budget was reduced by 14.9% to support the corporate budget pressures.
-Following the most recent changes to the O&S structure the service is now considered to be operating above maximum capacity.
-Taking into account the increased meetings and reduction in manpower resources, the ratio of meetings per equivalent officer FTE to provide Resource monitoring completed in 23/24.
+Following the most recent changes to the O&S Resource monitoring completed in 23/24.
 To be continued on same basis, ongoing.
-R1/ CMT1
+R1/ CMT1 16c (Latest updates December 2023 in blue text) 16c Establish calendar of meeting dates for O&S chairs to include-monitoring the independence of O&S Calendar of meetings planned for 2024 17 Consideration be given to the level of officer resource available to support scrutiny and that this is appropriate to ensure effective outputs that add value to the organisation - discussion with O&S chairs group, with views to be passed to Corporate Management Team.
+Resources to support O&S are stretched.
+The Democratic Services team provides direct officer support to the O&S function.
+There has been no increase in officer resource to support the increase in O&S meeting numbers agreed by Council in September 2023.
+The Democratic Services structure was designed to support the service approved by the Shadow Authority which anticipated 22 O&S meetings per year with a larger Democratic Services team to support this.
+Since the establishment of BCP Council, the officer support available to O&S has not been adequate for the level of O&S meetings held by the council, which, through many changes to the O&S committee structure, have predominantly been above the level anticipated by the Shadow Authority.
+In 2021 the service budget was reduced by 14.9% to support the corporate budget pressures.
+Following the most recent changes to the O&S (Latest updates December 2023 in blue text) 16c